Oloqq/crocheteer/docs/draft/3_Pattern as a formal language.md

 ## Amigurumi Crochet Language grammar
 ### Starter
-An amigurumi piece begins with either MR (Magic Ring) or Ch (Chain), so an ACL document also begins with one of them.
+An amigurumi piece begins with either MR (Magic Ring) or Ch (Chain) ([1] pages 4, 18), so an ACL document also begins with one of them.
 MR or Ch can be constructed from an arbitrary number of stitches, so those instructions take an argument specifying that number.

 ```
 MR(6)